 - Fostering accountability in those who have been arrested

 A person whose actions have caused them to wind up in this type of court needs to show they take responsibility.
 By agreeing to attend treatment or proving they already have, they show the court that they are willing to change.
-A person who does that proves more likely to recover from their addiction and less likely to re-offend and return to the legal system in the future.
+A person who does that proves more likely to recover from their addiction.
+They also are less likely to re-offend and return to the legal system in the future.

 Drug and Alcohol Rehab in Arizona

 If you find yourself in the legal system due to drug or alcohol addiction, we can help.
-Continuum Recover Center offers multiple types of treatment that address your addiction and can show the court system that you are actively working on your recovery.
+Continuum Recover Center offers multiple types of treatment.
+Each address your addiction and can show the court system that you are actively working on your recovery.
 Contact us today to find out how to get started on lasting recovery.